 Follow an up and down trail till you reach a glacial lake and the Keche La Pass (4,650m).
 From the top, you get stunning views of the Himalayan mountains, including the Jejegangphu Gang.
 Head down to the Pochu valley and trek onwards to Thaga village.
 From the trail, you can enjoy views of Table Mountain.
 Head downwards, crossing many more settlements en route.
 Walking the banks of the Pochu River, you finally reach Lhedi, your stop for tonight.

 Overnight in Lhedi at Camp.

 It is an easy walk to Thanza.
 Leave Lhedi and follow the Pochu River towards the north.
 You cross several small farms and villages, including Chuzo village and Chezo Dzong, an old fortress.
 Ascend a hill to reach the Thanza valley.
 Table Mountain looks awesome from this point.
 We set up camp at a nice spot with amazing views of the mountains.

 Overnight in Thanza at Camp.

 Spend the day recharging and resting.
-You can explore the village and hike to one of the small hills for better views of the mountains and lakes.
-The Table Mountain forming a 3000m wall of ice and snow looks magnificent.
+You can explore the village and hike to one of the small hills to better view the mountains and lakes.
+The Table Mountain forming a 3,000m wall of ice and snow looks magnificent.
 The staff will get new yaks to carry the load and let the old ones go.

 Overnight in Thanza at Camp.